![]() |

 Introduction

 Master of Science in Speech-Language Pathology is the first postgraduate programme in Hong Kong offered by Faculty of Medicine of a recognized University to enable graduates to be qualified speech therapists.
-Program Highlights: |
+Programme Highlights: |

 |